Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Optimal virtual mechanisms: performance signals and parameter tuning

 For the performance input $\w$, we consider several channels.
 Disturbance forces are applied at two locations: a force $\d_{ee}$ is applied at the end effector and a second force $\d_{rcm}$ is applied to the instrument at the point closest to the remote centre of motion (RCM).
 We consider noise $\n_{q}$ and $\n_{\dot{q}}$ applied to joint-level measurements of $\q$ and $\dot \q$, resulting in a $14$ dimensional noise vector (for the 7DOF robot).
 Finally, the surgeon inputs are taken into account through the reference signal $\bm{r}$, which provides the desired end-effector displacement.
 Specifically, the end-effector reference $\bm{r}_{ee} = \bm{r}_0 + \bm{r}$, where $\bm{r}_0$ is the initial end-effector position.
 We consider

 where $W_{\d_{ee}} = 8I$, $W_{\d_{rcm}} = 4 I$, $W_{\n_q} = 0.002I$, $W_{\n_{\dot q}} = 0.1I$, and $W_{\r} =0.05I$.
-We assume that the input $\w$ is a vector of sinusoids with maximal norm of $1$, therefore the disturbance forces peak at $8$N on the end-effector or $4$N on the port, and the reference requires a displacement not larger than $5$ cm.
+We assume that the input $\w$ is a vector of sinusoids with maximal norm of $1$, therefore the disturbance forces peak at $8$N on the end-effector or $4$N at the RCM, and the reference requires a displacement not larger than $5$ cm.
+In this tuning setup, the weights are chosen to normalise quantities of different units and magnitudes, ensuring that reference motions, disturbances and noise signals are of a reasonable scale.
 Noise on the velocity variables is greater than on the position variables, as velocities are ordinarily obtained by numerical differentiation, which amplifies noise.

 The performance output $\y$ captures relevant position errors